daedalus1337/red/README.md

 	B. Album search:
 		i.
 To search for an album, run `red.py search ARTIST_NAME ALBUM_NAME`.
 It will then list the torrent Id, group ID (album ID), media type (CD, web, etc.), size, and amount of seeders of each available download.
 It will also make a note if the torrent is 24-bit.
 Multi-word artist and album names need to be enclosed in quotes!
 2. download
 	A. I built this function on the idea that I would have done an album search before.
 After you retrieve the torrent ID from the album search, run `red.py download TORRENT_ID`.
-This API call only returns the file without any naming information, so I added the group ID to the album search, and if you run `red.py download TORRENT_ID GROUP_ID`, it will properly name the file "ARTIST - ALBUM.torrent".
+This will save the torrent file (artist - album.torrent) to the directory specified in the .env file.
 You can also add the `-fl` flag to the end of this command to use a freeleech token.
 3. stats
 	A. run `red.py stats`, and you will see:
 		- Username